 Our program is located close to downtown San Jose and provides medical care to a diverse population of patients from a wide range of socioeconomic and cultural backgrounds.
 We continue our strong mission to care for the underserved and have a busy inpatient and outpatient practice that includes a wide variety of adult medical, obstetrical, pediatric, and surgical patients.
 Our Family Medicine Center (a Federally Qualified Health Center caring for a predominantly Medicaid population) is a busy, inviting clinic where we provide full spectrum care, with a focus on patient-centered care.
 We have a robust EMR and population health registry system and offer special clinics and programs focusing on chronic illness management, wellness, chronic pain, behavioral sciences, substance abuse, pediatric obesity, and clinical office procedures.
 We also proudly sponsor a Fellowship Program in Sports Medicine, which adds clinical, community, and sporting event coverage to our overall program, as well as optional pathways in academic & leadership development (through our OSLER program) and in Integrative Medicine.

-Our Program has a close academic affiliation with Stanford University School of Medicine, which is located 15 miles north of San Jose.
+Our program has a close relationship with Stanford University School of Medicine, which is located 15 miles north of San Jose.
 Our residents have ready access to the clinical and teaching resources of the Medical Center and University and act as mentors for students contemplating a career in primary care.
 Furthermore, our nationally-recognized faculty development track (OSLER) gives residents a focused opportunity to teach pre-clinical and clinical Stanford medical students and learn from master clinician-educators, with the goal of developing the skills necessary to become leaders in medical education.

 Grace Yu, MD